chuegle/commandr/README.md

 ##### main:
 If set, Commandr will use the supplied value as the command name to run if no command name is supplied.
 It will override any previous values.

+##### validate:
+If set, Commandr will use the provided dict to set global Validation for any command that has an argument with a key in the dict.
+If a global validate dict is set a second time, it will override all values in the original dict.
+If a command() passes a validate dict, it will only override values present in the local dict.
+See the Validation section for details off the argument.

+##### transform:
+Sets the Global options for transformation (see Value Transformation).
+If set multiple times, the all values will be overridden by the last global option.  command(transform=..) options will override global options only for the values set in the local options.

 ##### hyphenate:
 If True (default), then any argument containing an underscore ('_') will be